13 km roundtrip

 And into the forest I go, to lose my mind and find my soul

-Appointment in Pescasseroli at 9 am.
-Meeting with the guide at our office in Largo Molinari and trip by car to the town of Bisegna.
+Appointment in Pescasseroli and meeting with the guide.
+Short trip by car to the town of Bisegna.
 In the centre’s typical little streets we can “read” the history and the traditions of the past.
-Crossing the Gole d’Appia, we will reach a beautiful valley characterised by ancient forests and dominated by the ridge of the Montagna Grande.
+Crossing the Atessa valley, we will reach a beautiful area characterised by ancient forests and dominated by the ridge of the Montagna Grande.
 When we arrive at the Rifugio di Terraegna we can taste local products and the typical traditional Abruzzo pastries.

 € 10 / per young (10-14 year-old)